PunkHC/PunkHC/README.md

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I’m a self-taught cybersecurity enthusiast eager to begin my career in IT and security.
+My goal is to apply my growing technical skills, curiosity, and problem-solving mindset to help protect systems and data while continuing to learn from real-world challenges, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]